 Long, Winding Route to Allen W. Roberts (AWR)

-A similar effect was being seen on the other side of town.
+We saw a similar effect on the other side of town.
 Neighborhoods that once attended Central or Lincoln schools now had a long path to AWR.
 [AWR located lower left corner] For some, the only routes of travel involved the Livingston Path – not a feasible, year-round solution.
 As you can see from the above map, many neighborhoods’ safest path filtered through a single crossing guard.
 This is because the only sidewalk approach these neighborhoods have is via Cameron.
 While this is a direct path for those coming down from the Northwest, it adds to an already long commute for those coming from the East.

 Why Every Town Needs a Travel Plan with Routes of Travel

 Obviously these were not the only concerns identified.
 Just looking at the above map, the red line in front of St. Luke’s on South Street is now a sidewalk.
 Improvements have been made to the pre-existing crosswalk at Woodcrest / Waverly and South.
 Not pictured, but many AWR families know of the changes made to the back path off of Commerce.
 While significant to those affected, these were smaller items that could be more easily budgeted for.